 VIRTUAL MANAGEMENT AND DASHBOARD REPORTS

-The agencies for which we took these roles were our clients.
-We analyzed the agencies and found that the owners desired the professional management that would enhance their growth potential, and also permitted them to continue serving in the capacity for which they provided the greatest value and return to their business, usually in sales.
-We performed the roles and became de-facto managers for them at vastly lower cost than they would have paid for full time managers including benefits until growth permitted the assumption of full time managers which were developed within their own agencies.
+The agencies that hired us for these roles were our clients.
+We analyzed the agencies and found that the owners desired the professional management that would enhance their growth potential, and also permitted them to continue serving in the capacity where they provided the greatest value and return to their business, usually in sales.
+We performed the roles and became de-facto managers for them at vastly lower cost than they would have paid for full time managers, including benefits, until growth permitted the assumption of full time managers which were developed within their own agencies.

 In the past few years, we have found a larger number of agencies coming to us to “virtualize” these roles that the owners (or others) previously occupied for a different reason.
-They saw no reason to add layers of management if they have trusted employees who perform their roles and only need monitoring and reporting.
-So we continue to serve in “virtual” management capacities throughout the U.S. with the sponsorship and support of agency owners and, in many cases, supervisors and department managers to implement growth plans for agencies that have been relatively stagnant in recent years.
+They saw no reason to add layers of management if they have trusted employees that perform their roles and whom only need monitoring and reporting.
+So we continue to serve in “virtual” management capacities throughout the U.S. with the sponsorship and support of agency owners and, in many cases, to serve as supervisors and department managers to implement growth plans for agencies that have been relatively stagnant in recent years.

-The term “Dashboard Reporting” continues to come up as a means of gauging the success of our virtual management or any form of monitored program.
-We’d like to introduce you to the concept of Dashboard Reporting so that you can use it as your day-to-day mechanism for measuring the status of your projects and progress.
+Since we began discussing the term “Dashboard Reporting” over five years ago, it has become the latest “buzzword” defining a means of gauging the success local management or of our virtual management -- or any form of monitored program.
+We’d like to remind you about the concept of Dashboard Reporting so that you can use it as your day-to-day mechanism for measuring the status of your projects and progress.

 A Dashboard Report is like the dashboard of your vehicle.
 It tells you at a glance the status of various measures of the efficiency of your car.
 Similarly, if you establish a Dashboard Report in your agency, you will have a daily, weekly and/or monthly means of defining your own measures of success in those goals that you establish as important for the performance of your agency.